ARM-software/scmi-tests/docs/guide_for_juno_testing.md

 			clock-names = "apb_pclk";
 	};
 ```
-And then add a new node describing the mailbox test as below:
+Then, add a new node describing the mailbox test as shown below:

 ```
 	mailbox-test@2e000000 {